jalombar/starsmasher/docs/source/index.rst

 StarSmasher is a smoothed particle hydrodynamics (SPH) code for modelling collisions and close interactions between stars and planets.
-It is parallelised with MPI and computes self-gravity either on NVIDIA GPUs or, where no such card is available, on the CPU.
+It is parallelised with MPI and computes self-gravity on NVIDIA GPUs through CUDA, on Apple Silicon GPUs through Metal, or on the CPU.

 The code descends from StarCrash, written by Joshua Faber, James Lombardi and Frederic Rasio, and is maintained at